 After Alexandra completed her Master’s in Management, she became very interested in learning more about self-starting entrepreneurs.
 She found that the common thread in a lot of these cases that she read about was that these entrepreneurs were described as noticing a need in their immediate surroundings (either at work or at home), then coming up with solutions accordingly.
 Lock it Up, LLC, was an idea that Alexandra Arrivillaga developed out of her basement.
 She lived near the entrance to her building, and the noise generated from opening the gate, unlocking the chain and the metal door slamming behind anyone who entered was at times deafening.
 This observation quickly grew into a business plan for creative and quieter solutions to security systems.

-In addition to creating quiet security systems, Alexandra looked for untapped markets, in this case mom and pop shops in neighborhoods that were often overlooked by larger security companies.
+In addition to creating quiet security systems, Alexandra looked for untapped markets, in this case mom-and-pop shops in neighborhoods that were often overlooked by larger security companies.
 This helped get Alexandra’s foot in the door and pretty soon she was drafting deals with Fortune 500 companies like Wal-Mart and Pandora.
 As the business grew, Alexandra made sure that certain core qualities stayed the same, though.
 Alexandra only hired people that she trusted both as individuals and as workers; she demanded that subcontractors work cleanly and efficiently cleaning up after their jobs, and that she treat workers equitably by guaranteeing a certain amount of work.
 The practical, yet imaginative, conduct of Alexandra Arrivillaga backed by the high caliber quality of service from Lock it Up, LLC, captured a loyal and vocal client base that encouraged a constant increase in contracts.
 Alexandra credits referrals as one of the company’s biggest sources of new business.
-In 2015, Alexandra sold Lock it Up, LLC, for an undisclosed amount so she could commit all of her attention to developing her new venture, Owl Management Consulting.
+Alexandra has since sold both Lock It Up, LLC and Owl Management Consulting.
 Alexandra is committed to making LatinTouch a success as well as making a difference in her community.

 Activism & Travel

-Alexandra Arrivillaga is an activist for women and human rights in her community.
-She enjoys meeting new people, traveling and volunteering.
-Alexandra has visited over 50 countries, and can’t wait to see more.
-However, one of the most meaningful trips that she’s ever taken was to Colombia.
+Alexandra enjoys meeting people on her trips as well.
+An avid traveler, she has visited over 50 countries, and can’t wait to see more.
+However, one of the most meaningful trips that Alexandra’s ever taken was to Colombia.